 8. Angela Merkel Barbie!

-I’m sure you all know Barbie toys well.
-There are different types of toys for both boys and girls, regardless of gender.
+I’m sure you all know Barbie dolls well.
+There are different types of dolls for both boys and girls, regardless of gender.
 Did you know they have unique toys for German Chancellor Angela Merkel?
 The doll, which exactly looks like her!
-This Barbie was specially created in celebration of the 50th anniversary of this famous toy.
-The toy, Made in honor of the then 54-year-old German leader, was first presented at the 60th International Toy Fair in 2009 in Nuremberg, Germany, and was put on sale for € 20.
+This Barbie was specially created in celebration of the 50th anniversary of this famous doll.
+The toy, made in honor of the then 54-year-old German leader, was first presented at the 60th International Toy Fair in 2009 in Nuremberg, Germany, and was put on sale for € 20.
 The Barbie toymaker said at the time that Mrs. Merkel is an excellent and perfect example for young girls.
 In preparing this toy, it was emphasized that she is an ideal role model for girls all over the world.
-Angela Merkel Barbie toy reminds her as soon as you see her blonde hairstyle and elegantly designed jacket, which is precisely the same as her style.
+Angela Merkel Barbie doll reminds her as soon as you see her blonde hairstyle and elegantly designed jacket, which is precisely the same as her style.